Semaglutide side effects and how to manage them

 How to manage nausea on semaglutide

-Nausea is most likely to happen when starting treatment with semaglutide, and when increasing your dose.
+Nausea is most likely to occur when starting treatment with semaglutide and when increasing your dose.
 Follow these tips to try and get ahead of it.

-• Avoid eating greasy, fried, and sweet foods.
+• Avoid eating greasy, fried, salty, and sweet foods.
 Instead, opt for bland, watery, and low-fat foods, such as crackers, toast, rice, and soup.
+Ginger and apples can sometimes relieve nausea.

 • Eat slowly, taking care to savor your food.